comododragon/cirith-fpga/README.md

 the `synth` command can still be used, they just need to be manually transferred to the board, using for example an SD card.

+> **NOTE:** cirith does not perform automatic switching between Lina with and without `cachedaemon`.
+This is left as future work.
+As of now, two different setups of cirith (i.e. two separate folders) are needed.

 ## Preparation

 Ensure you have Xilinx SDSoC 2018.2 installed.
 Also ensure you have proper libraries for Zynq UltraScale+ platform.

+> **NOTE:** A valid SDSoC 2018.2 licence is required to synthesise the projects.

 Please follow the instructions on the READMEs below to prepare all tools and files:
 - `./etc/lina/README`